A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Hybrid discretization

 To evolve the system, we first advance the SPDE for a timestep over the entire domain using Eq. (\ref{eq:cont}) and denote the result by $q_i^{n+1,*}$.
 To advance the particle region, we need to supply suitable boundary conditions.
 The boundary conditions are necessary to capture the effect of particles entering the particle region during a time step.
 These boundary conditions are supplied by the SPDE solution.
 In the cells adjacent to the particle region, $c_{i_1-1}$ and $c_{i_2+1}$ we compute the number of particles in each cell from the SPDE solution.
 We then populate these boundary cells with the specified number of particles with random locations within the cell.
-We then advance the particle region by allowing particles in the region to perform a random walk step.
-(We note here that we limit the motion of a single particle to be at most $\Delta x$ so that a particle can move at most one cell in a time step.
-We select the time step so that violating this restriction would be extremely rare.)
-We then define the new particle representation to be the collection of particle in cells $c_{i_1}$ to $c_{i_2}$.
+We then advance the particle region by allowing particles in the region to perform a random walk step. \NewOld{Here, we limit the motion of a single particle to be at most $\Delta x$ so that we do not need to account for particles moving more than one cell.
+For the time steps used here, $\Delta t$ is sufficiently small that a particle moving more than $\Delta x$ in a time step would be a rare event.
+Specifically for the parameters used here (see Sec. \ref{sect:computations}) the probability of a step larger than $\Delta x$ is less than $2 \times 10^{-8}$.
+Furthermore, empirically we find that when a step length is reduced the reduction is typically less than $0.1\times \Delta x$.
+We have found no evidence that these small adjustments in rare cases impact the statistics of the simulations.
+(We note that one can enlarge the domain of influence of a particle to allow larger particle steps by enlarging the regions where the SPDE provides boundary data for the particle region.)}{(We note here that we limit the motion of a single particle to be at most $\Delta x$ so that a particle can move at most one cell in a time step.
+We select the time step so that violating this restriction would be extremely rare.)} We then define the new particle representation to be the collection of particle in cells $c_{i_1}$ to $c_{i_2}$.
 (Particles outside the particle region at the end of the step are discarded.)

 We now need to synchronize the two representations.
 The idea here is that the particle representation is higher fidelity than the SPDE representation so the composite solution should reflect the particle information.
 There are two different components to the synchronization.
-First, for SPDE cells $i$ that are within the particle region $i_1 \leq i \leq i_2$, we replace the SPDE solution $q_i^{n+1,*}$ with the value obtained from counting the number of particles in the cell, which we denote by $q_i^{n+1}$.
+First, for SPDE cells $i$ that are within the particle region $i_1 \leq i \leq i_2$, we replace the SPDE solution $q_i^{n+1,*}$ with the value obtained from counting the number of particles in the cell and dividing by the cell volume, which we denote by $q_i^{n+1}$.

 The other issue we need to address is that the flux used to advance the SPDE cells adjacent to the particle region is inconsistent with the flux computed from the particle region.
 To correct this discrepancy, we define